 - To be eligible, a player must not have an associate’s degree, a bachelor’s degree, or any other post-secondary degree.

-- For the purpose of determining eligibility, the competition year is defined to extend from August 1 through July 31 of the following calendar year.
+- For the purpose of determining eligibility, the competition year is defined to extend from August 1 through July 31 of the following calendar year (for example, the 2017–2018 competition year began on August 1, 2017).
 For eligibility purposes, courses or other degree work must be undertaken in an academic term for which the majority of its days falls within the competition year.

 - To be eligible, a player must not have competed in an NAQT Sectional Championship Tournament, Intercollegiate Championship Tournament, Community College Sectional Championship, or Community College Championship Tournament in more than two prior competition years.
 Less precisely, community college players are limited to three years of intercollegiate competition.